 UB-04: Formerly known as UB-92, the electronic version of the CMS-1450 form, which is the uniform institutional claim form used by institutional and other selected providers (including 340B hospitals) to transmit claim information to Medicare and most state Medicaid agencies.
 The form is developed by the National Uniform Billing Committee, which is comprised of key organizations whose members are affected by administrative transactions within the institutional sector of the health care community.
 Hospitals typically use the UB-04 form to bill physician-administered drugs.

 UD Modifier: The UD modifier is a Healthcare Common Procedure Coding System (HCPCS) medical code modifier.
 HCPCS modifiers provide supplementary information regarding the HCPCS code used to identify the procedure, service, or item that is listed on a claim.
 The UD modifier is defined as “Medicaid level of care 13, as defined by each state.”
-Some states require that, when billing Medicaid for 340B drugs, covered entities use the UD modifier or a similar value (e.g., U8 modifier) as a way to identify that the claim submitted relates to a 340B drug.
+Some states require that, when billing Medicaid for 340B drugs, covered entities use the UD modifier or a similar value (e.g., U8 modifier) to identify that the claim submitted relates to a 340B drug.

 Unit Rebate Amount (URA): The amount of Medicaid rebate due for each unit of a drug based on statutory formulas found in section 1927 of the Social Security Act.
 URA is important for purposes of the 340B program because a drug’s 340B ceiling price is the drug’s AMP minus the URA.
-For noninnovator drugs, the standard URA is 13 percent of the AMP per unit, For single source and innovator multiple source drugs, the basic URA is the greater of 23.1 percent of the AMP per unit or the difference between the AMP and the best price per unit.
+For noninnovator drugs, the standard URA is 13 percent of the AMP per unit.
+For single-source and innovator multiple source drugs, the basic URA is the greater of 23.1 percent of the AMP per unit or the difference between the AMP and the best price per unit.
 For clotting factors and pediatric drugs, the standard URA is the greater of 17.1 percent of the AMP per unit or the difference between the AMP and the best price per unit.
-For noninnovator, single source, innovator multiple source, and pediatrics drugs as well as clotting factor, manufacturers must offer greater Medicaid rebates and 340B discounts if the price of the product increases more quickly than the rate of inflation.
+For noninnovator, single-source, innovator multiple-source, and pediatric drugs as well as clotting factor, manufacturers must offer greater Medicaid rebates and 340B discounts if the price of the product increases more quickly than the rate of inflation.
 For a drug that is a new formulation (line extension) of a brand-name drug that is an oral solid dosage form, the rebate is the amount computed under section 1927, 42 U.S.C. § 1396r-8, or, if greater, the product of (1) the AMP for the line extension drug, (2) the highest additional rebate for any strength of the original brand-name drug, and (3) the total number of units of each dosage form and strength of the line extension drug.
 The total rebate amount may not exceed 100 percent of the AMP of the drug.
 Further discussion regarding the calculation of the URA can be found at https://www.gpo.gov/fdsys/pkg/FR-2016-02-01/pdf/2016-01274.pdf.

-Value-Based Purchasing: A type of arrangement between a health care payer and a supplier or provider that ties payment to an agreed-upon health outcome or other evidence-based clinical benchmark.
+Value-Based Purchasing: A type of arrangement between a health care payer and a supplier or provider that ties payments to an agreed-upon health outcome or other evidence-based clinical benchmark.
 As drug costs have climbed and medication-based therapies have increased in importance, payers are increasingly entering into value-based purchasing arrangements to help ensure that payment for pharmaceuticals and drug-related services are based on clinical performance.

 Wholesale Acquisition Cost (WAC): The price paid by a wholesaler for drugs purchased from the wholesaler’s supplier, typically the manufacturer of the drug.
 On financial statements, the total of these amounts equals the wholesaler’s cost of goods sold.
 Disclosed in published compendia, listed WAC amounts may not reflect all available discounts.
-A few states use markups of WAC in setting Medicaid reimbursement.

-Wholesaler: A wholesaler is a company that purchases drugs from a supplier, usually the manufacturer, for the purpose of distributing the drugs to pharmacies, hospitals, physicians and other purchasers that dispense and/or administer drugs to patients.
+Wholesaler: A wholesaler is a company that purchases drugs from a supplier, usually the manufacturer, for the purpose of distributing the drugs to pharmacies, hospitals, physicians, and other purchasers that dispense and/or administer drugs to patients.
 Wholesalers are regulated under federal and state law and, as a result, are subject to numerous reporting, storage, and handling standards designed to protect the integrity of drug products.